onap/oom-offline-installer/docs/InstallGuide.rst

 Helm chart value overrides
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Dublin OOM charts are coming with all ONAP components disabled, this setting is also prepackaged within our sw_package.tar.
+In El Alto OOM charts are coming with all ONAP components disabled, this setting is also prepackaged within our sw_package.tar.
 Luckily there are multiple ways supported how to override this setting.
 It's also necessary for setting-up VIM specific entries and basically to configure any stuff with non default values.

 First option is to use ``overrides`` key in ``application_configuration.yml``.
 These settings will override helm values originally stored in ``values.yaml`` files in helm chart directories.